Purpose & Societal Status

 FVBC advocated for BC-STV in the 2005 electoral reform referendum, in which the Citizens’ Assembly’s recommendation received 58% support, but was not implemented by the provincial government, and then served as the official proponent in the 2009 repeat of the referendum.
 Following that referendum, FVBC’s focus has widened to include a range of democratic reform issues, including discussing and promoting models for participatory democracy, expressing caution about naive support for internet voting and supporting Vancouver’s quest for increased local autonomy to choose new voting systems and to impose campaign finance rules.
 We remain strongly committed to achieving voting reform at all levels of government in BC.

 In the runup to the 2009 referendum, FVBC shifted to a membership structure, as required by provincial rules governing the referendum proponent and opponent, but reverted in 2014 to a board + volunteer/supporter structure to streamline administrative processes.
-Our email list now reaches approximately 4000 people.
+Our email list now reaches over 10,000 people.